katieraby/live-art/README.md

 #### A web application using web monetization and socket.io to enable supporters to view live art and make micro payments to the artist.

+The hosted version of this project is available [here](https://live-art.herokuapp.com/).

 ![Alt text](./screenshots/homepage.png "homepage")

 If you are an artist you will need a payment pointer to enable micro payments to be made to your web wallet.
 Uphold offer a good service for this and you can sign up [here](https://uphold.com/en-gb/)